 Everybody loves fizzy drinks, especially when it’s hot out, and nothing quenches a thirst better.
 The supermarket shelves are full of them.
 But it probably never occurred to you that you could easily make homemade soda right in your own kitchen.
+All you have to do is make a simple flavored syrup and mix it with plain soda water, and you’re done!
 Get the kids involved and you can come up with all sorts of creative flavors.
 You’ll avoid artificial flavors and colors, and you can moderate the sugar content, too.

 what is cream soda?